Some patients have a return of ALL cells in the marrow and a decrease in normal blood cells after remission. This is called a relapse.

-- Given an allogeneic stem cell transplantation if they have a matched donor.
+- Given an an allogeneic stem cell transplantation if they have a matched donor.

 Some patients still have ALL cells in their bone marrow after treatment.
 This is called refractory leukemia.

-- Drugs that were not used in the first round of treatment may be given
+- Treated with drugs that were not used in the first round of treatment may be given

 The FDA has approved these drugs for relapsed and refractory patients.

-- Inotuzumab ozogamicin (BESPONSATM) is approved for the treatment of adults with relapsed or refractory B-cell precursor ALL.
+- Inotuzumab ozogamicin (Besponsa®) is approved for the treatment of adults with relapsed or refractory B-cell precursor ALL.